dqrobotics/dqrobotics.github.io/docs/basics.rst

 ======================================

 .. note::
-   Throughout the documention we use the notation of :cite:`Marinho2018` that are adapted from :cite:`adorno2011`.
+   Throughout the documention we use the notation of :cite:`Marinho2019` that are adapted from :cite:`adorno`.

 Preliminaries
 -------------